 Place them on an end table or at the center of your dining table.
 Surround them with dried corn, scented candles and Thanksgiving themed items for a quick transformation.

 6. Create a pumpkin spa treatment

 Remember that silky pumpkin puree you made?
 Turn it into a facial with a little honey, coconut oil or whole milk for a quick, rejuvenating break.

 Peel off the pumpkin skin and crisp them up in a dehydrator with a sprinkling of paprika and sea salt.
 Pumpkin skin has tons of vitamins and nutrients and even a rich flavor.

-3. Make a Real PSL
+3. Make a real pumpkin spice latte

 Skip the fake, sugary syrup at your local coffeehouse.
 Whip up some pumpkin puree, vanilla, pumpkin pie spice, milk, a touch of sugar and espresso for a decadent pumpkin latte at home.

 Pumpkin bread makes perfect presents for co-workers and family.
 It also makes anyone’s house smell like a Thanksgiving dream.
 If you make it with your own pumpkin puree you can really said you made it from scratch.